 - Concentration meditation – is single-pointed-focus, and there are numerous things you can put your focus on.

 - Meditating on the breath – can emphasise either mindful awareness or single-pointed-focus using the breath as your focal point.

 - Visualisation meditation – uses your imagination to impact your body, mind and emotions.
 Visualisations abound on Youtube – some good, some OK, and some not.

-- Movement meditation – utilises mindful awareness and focused attention – eg: Yoga and Tai Chi can be practised in this way.
+- Movement meditation – utilises mindful awareness and focused attention – e.g., one can practise Yoga and Tai Chi in this way.

-The above are covered within my up-coming book (and courses) but there are others:
+I cover the above within my upcoming book (and courses), but there are others:

 - Mantra – uses sound and rhythm (or focusing on the vibrations in the body) to get you into single-pointed-focus.